 - Lidocaine patches can help with pain on the surface of the skin.
 You can buy them over the counter, but we can write you a prescription, if you like.
-Many insurance companies don't cover the cost, so you may want to look into this. - Each lidocaine patch can be cut in half and applied 1-2 inches from each side of the labia majora. - You should use 1 patch a day until your first follow-up visit.
+Many insurance companies don't cover the cost, so you may want to look into this. - Each lidocaine patch can be cut in half and applied 1-2 inches from each labia majora. - If you find the lidocaine patches helpful, you can use up to 1 patch a day until your first follow-up visit.
 Apply it for 12 hours, then remove it for 12 hours before applying a new one. - If you have discomfort or burning, remove the patch and stop using them.